 Stay safe when working with Microsoft Office 365

 Your online safety is very important.
 Stay safe when working with Microsoft Office 365 using the following methods:

 A shocking statistic reveals that over 70% of organizations using Microsoft 365 are aware of or suspect the loss of cloud-based data.
 This is dangerous and may potentially cause financial and legal problems.

-NAKIVO ensures that your online, cloud-based data is always backed up on a separate location which remains accessible and recoverable at all times.
+NAKIVO ensures that your online, cloud-based data is always backed up in a separate location that remains accessible and recoverable at all times.
 You can back up mail inboxes, folders, or individual files.

 2. Use a trusted password manager

-Having a reliable and trusted password manager makes your life a million times easier.
+A reliable password manager makes your life a million times easier.
 As a general rule of thumb, you should have long, complex, and unique passwords for every account you use online.
 Of course, keeping such information all in your head is near impossible.

 We recommend using a password manager such as Dashlane to store and autofill passwords for you.
 Most password managers even allow you to generate strong, unique passwords that can’t be guessed or obtained through brute force attacks.

 Strong defenses against malware completely eliminate the risk of viruses or ransomware attacks.
 We recommend Avast Premium Security for 1 device with a 1-year subscription to get incredibly reliable and powerful antivirus software.

 Ensure that all of your employees have proper antivirus solutions on their work devices, too.
 If you require a large number of licenses at once, the most affordable solution is a year-long subscription to McAfee Total Protection for 10-Devices.